Episode 3

 Speaker C:

-My real name is Shaquille Trayvon Stewart.
+So my real name is Shaquille Trayvon Stewart.

 But do you still talk to them?